 Some really good websites about Kosovo & Pristina:

-- Kosovo Girl Travels – insightful tips like What do you call people from Kosovo and a very handy and extensive public transport guide to Prishtina.
+- Kosovo Girl Travels – insightful tips and a handy and extensive public transport guide to Prishtina.

-- Kosovo Info – a very insightful website by a passionate imported Kosovo local with all kinds of interesting facts about Kosovo, from Dua Lipa to Kosovo Football
+- Kosovo Info – a very insightful website by a passionate imported Kosovo local with topics from Dua Lipa to Kosovo Football

 - Be in Kosovo – a well designed website with lots of info

-- Prishtina Insight – impressive high quality independent journalism straight from Prishtina, made possible by BIRN.
+- Prishtina Insight – impressive high quality independent journalism straight from Prishtina

 100% offline with tips by Prishtina locals on your iPhone or Android?
 Get our app!